 The modules on the course will help you to develop both skills and academic knowledge.
 Most modules will require you to undertake formative work, which will help you to apply your knowledge and understanding, which in turn will help you to achieve a good grade in the summative assessments.
-Therefore it is important that you attend regularly.
+Therefore, it is important that you attend regularly.
 Research has demonstrated a clear link between attendance and success rates therefore we recommend that a minimum attendance of 80% is maintained.

-The University Centre policy is to withdraw a student from a course if they do not attend for 4 consecutive weeks.
+The college policy is to withdraw a student from a course if they do not attend for 4 consecutive weeks.
 The Student Loans Company will be informed of your withdrawal and will then stop any future payments to your account.
-Therefore, it is important that you contact the Programme Manager, Joe Wearing (joe.wearing@ucleeds.ac.uk) if you are going to be absent for any length of time.
+Therefore, it is important that you contact the Programme Manager, Debbie Hoos if you are going to be absent for any length of time.